Primakov doctrine: Criticism

-However as early as 1997 the American foreign policy establishment labelled it as such.
-Ariel Cohen described the doctrine as a zero sum game even while noting the strong bonds between Russia and Iran.
+In 1997 the American foreign policy establishment labelled it as "Primakov doctrine".
+Ariel Cohen described the doctrine as a zero-sum game even while noting the strong bonds between Russia and Iran.

-Mark Bassin observed that "a variety of very different Eurasian perspectives and doctrines have been articulated," and he pointed out those of Gennady Zyuganov and Alexander Dugin along with Primakov's.
-Of these three, Bassin writes: "the best known and most important representative of post-Soviet neo-Eurasianism is Alexander Dugin," and indeed Vladimir Putin was said by some as early as 2001 to be "a closet Eurasian".
+Mark Bassin observed that "a variety of very different Eurasian perspectives and doctrines have been articulated", and he pointed out those of Gennady Zyuganov and Aleksandr Dugin along with Primakov's.
+Of these three, Bassin describes Dugin as the best known and most prolific representative of post-Soviet neo-Eurasianism, and indeed Vladimir Putin was said by some as early as 2001 to be "a closet Eurasian".

-According to Emanuel Copilaş, Primakov was the architect of Moscow’s geopolitical reorientation from the Western space to the Eurasiatic space.
-Copilas writes: "the neo-Eurasianist inspiration of Primakov’s geopolitical concept is undeniable."
-Copilas attaches the label of "Primakov Doctrine" to the "political articulation of Neo-Eurasianism."
+According to Emanuel Copilaş, Primakov was the architect of Moscow's geopolitical reorientation from the Western space to the Eurasiatic space.
+Copilaş writes: "the neo-Eurasianist inspiration of Primakov's geopolitical concept is undeniable".
+Copilaş attaches the label of "Primakov Doctrine" to the "political articulation of Neo-Eurasianism".

-A diplomat with the Middle East Institute wrote in October 2020 that the Black Sea might soon be the focus of Putinian attention, and adduced as support the Primakov Doctrine, according to which Putin sees a zone of influence in Russia's ‘near abroad’, and this had already made it into the so-called Primakov Doctrine published in 1998–1999.
+Ekaterine Meiering-Mikadze, a diplomat with the Middle East Institute, wrote in 2020 that the Black Sea might soon be the focus of Putinian attention, and adduced as support the Primakov doctrine, according to which Putin sees a zone of influence in Russia's "near abroad", and this had "already made it into the so-called Primakov Doctrine published in 1998–1999.
 Doctrines are one thing, but operations are another.
 Putin has been the catalyst for operationalizing these strategic ideas into geopolitical objectives that have since made international news.
 Underpinned by Putin's use of the oil and gas industry, this deadly recipe has provided a roadmap for how to make Russia great again.
-What happens in the Black Sea with Putin's pervasive patchwork politics of pipelines, intimidation, occupation, and annexation is therefore only one variation of a theme that resonates throughout all of Russia's geopolitical ambitions.
+What happens in the Black Sea with Putin's pervasive patchwork politics of pipelines, intimidation, occupation, and annexation is therefore only one variation of a theme that resonates throughout all of Russia's geopolitical ambitions."